sausheong/exblog/README.md

 # ExBlog

-This is a project built with Elixir that uses Dynamo to serve web requests.
+This is a bloging web application built with Elixir that uses Dynamo to serve web requests.
 It is an attempt to clone a previous blog application I wrote with Ruby (https://github.com/sausheong/easyblog).
 In that blog application, I wrote the whole application in 300+ lines of Ruby code.
-After learning a bit about Elixir and Dynamo, I decided to try to reproduce the same features, but with Elixir.
+After learning a bit about Elixir and Dynamo, I decided to try to reproduce the same features, but with Elixir and Dynamo.

 In short these are the features of ExBlog: